Ignite-Laboratories/Enigmaneering/enigma2/E2S3 - Passages.md

 ---

 ### Binary Structures
-So far, all of the work we've accomplished has been entirely focused around the `Phrase` structure - which is just a high-level way of dynamically managing bits.
-But what if you want to hold several varying width phrases together?
-We _could_ write a structure similar to a map with a named set of phrases, but the interface to that in code would be _quite clunky_ as you'd have to access phrases by a string accessor like `passage["breadcrumbs"]`.
+So far, all the work we've accomplished has been entirely focused around the `Phrase` structure - which is just a high-level way of dynamically managing an _unbounded_ run of bits - but here in _reality_ we don't typically like to perform serial operations on infinite stretches of information!

-Instead, I believe this is the point where I get to fork off _my_ logical structures and teach _when_ an abstraction is helpful!
-In this case, we have a unique pairing of phrases that we will need to reference _**a lot.**_
+_We're smarter than that_ - thanks, in no small part, to Dr. Gene Amdahl =)

-    // Passage represents a breadcrumb path
+The process of binary synthesis is what the industry calls an _embarrassingly parallel_ operation - meaning that _subdividing_ the process into what I call _passages_ and then logically managing them has _incredible_ performance implications!
+Why?
+Well, let's consider the abstract steps we are performing so far -

-    type Passage struct {
+    0 - Read in the data

-        Breadcrumbs Phrase
+    1 - Synthesize the midpoint
-        Remainder Phrase
+    2 - Subtract the midpoint from the target

-    }
+    3 - Repeat

-Each breadcrumb marks a point on the `tracert` of the passage from logic into becoming, if you will.
+The first point is a one-shot